datajerk/ctf-write-ups/dc2021q/mra/README.md

 As stated in the summary above, statically-linked Linux binaries are fully stocked with ROP gadgets including `syscall`, or in this case `svc #0`.

-To see what my options where I just used `/usr/bin/aarch64-linux-gnu-objdump -d mra | grep -A10 -B10 svc`:
+To see what my options were I used `/usr/bin/aarch64-linux-gnu-objdump -d mra | grep -A10 -B10 svc`:

 ```
   4007b4:       f85f83e8        ldur    x8, [sp, #-8]